dongquang94/huffman/README.md

 # huffman
 Huffman coding
+- Language: C++
+  + Linked List
+  + Struct

-# issue in project
+# issues in project
-Can not read the file many times.
+- Can not read the file many times.
-Decode not finish long file.
+- Decode not finish with long file.
-Enter the wrong file path.
+- Enter the wrong file path.